Ozzy Osbourne: Second Black Sabbath Reunion Tour, 13 (2013) and The End Tour

-In August 2015, Epic Records president Sylvia Rhone confirmed with Billboard that Osbourne was working on another studio album; in September 2019, Osbourne announced he had finished the album in four weeks following his collaboration with Post Malone.
+Return to solo career and No More Tours II

 In April 2017, it was announced that guitarist Zakk Wylde would reunite with Osbourne for a summer tour to mark the 30th anniversary of their first collaboration on 1988's No Rest for the Wicked.
 The first show of the tour took place on 14 July at the Rock USA Festival in Oshkosh, Wisconsin.

-On 6 November 2017, Ozzy was announced as the headline act for the Sunday of the 2018 Download Festival held annually at Donington Park in Leicestershire, England.
-Having previously graced the main stage in previous years fronting Black Sabbath, this will be his first-ever Download headline solo appearance.
-The Download Festival set comes as part of Osbourne's final world tour announcement that morning.
+On 6 November 2017, Osbourne was announced as the headline act for the Sunday of the 2018 Download Festival held annually at Donington Park in Leicestershire, England.
+Having previously graced the main stage in previous years fronting Black Sabbath, this would be his first-ever Download headline solo appearance.
+The Download Festival set came as part of Osbourne's final world tour announcement that morning.

 On 6 February 2018, Osbourne announced that he would embark on his final world tour dubbed No More Tours II, a reference to his 1992 tour of the same name, with support from Stone Sour on the North American portion of the tour.
 He later insisted that he would not retire, "It's 'No More Tours', so I'm just not doing world tours anymore.
 I'm still going to be doing gigs, but I'm not going on tour for six months at a time anymore.
 I'd like to spend some time at home."

+Originally planned as a multi-year odyssey, the tour came to an abrupt halt when Osbourne suffered an accident causing spinal damage in early 2019, which was then followed by the COVID-19 pandemic rendering most international travel and large gatherings impossible.
+The last actual concert of the tour ended up being on New Year's Eve of 2018.
+Osbourne held out hope of resuming the tour for three years before finally declaring its permanent cancellation in January 2023, effectively marking his involuntary retirement from touring.

+Ordinary Man (2020), Patient Number 9 (2022) and Back to the Beginning

 On 6 September 2019, Osbourne featured on the song "Take What You Want" by Post Malone.
-The song would peak on the Billboard Hot 100 charts at number 8, making it Osbourne's first US Top 10 single in 30 years since he was featured on Lita Ford's "Close My Eyes Forever".
+The song peaked on the Billboard Hot 100 charts at number 8, making it Osbourne's first US Top 10 single in 30 years since he was featured on Lita Ford's "Close My Eyes Forever".